osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/configuration-examples.md

 # Configuration examples

-The following tables provide examples for all configurations available for PI Adapter for MQTT.
+The following tables provide examples for all configurations available for MQTT.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you selected a different port number, replace it with that value.TEST